This was the first meeting of the term and we will explore connections between health, wellbeing and sustainability in places where we live and work.

 Dr Peeter Pärt also flew over from the EC Joint Research Centre in Ispra, Italy, where he is an Advisor in Environment and Human Health Interactions.

-Wicked problems and questions included:
+Wicked problems and questions generated by the open discussion:

 Is happiness a useful term?
 Although certain key indicators, such as social connections, opportunity and physical and mental health, appear to be globally consistent, happiness can be subjective and affected by cultural and linguistic variance.
 Additionally, happiness may be different depending on whether it is assessed from an internal or external perspective.
 It is possible that a focus on happiness may not be intrinsically good and is detracting from attempts to stem inequality and social deprivation.
 Wellbeing may be a better and more inclusive term, focusing more on external factors such as social and environmental influences.